yusufnijim/PalestineTechMeetups/README.md

     - QA
     - Feedback

-limit 100
-is_accepted
+#limit 100 set max number of registrars

+#is_accepted

+before registering for event, custom fields

+    organizers
+    volunteers
+    speakers
+    mentors

-before registering for event, custom fields organizers volunteers speakers mentors send emails to all users, or only accepted ones statistics news or blog set max number of registers
+send emails to all users, or only accepted ones statistics

+news or blog